 Free ticketed event

-20 minutes: welcome and attendees sharing of their local challenges with lapses in personal competenices10 minutes: based on the shared stories, identify the challenges faced in developing assessment tools to measure personal competencies
+10 minutes: Based on the shared stories, identify the challenges faced in developing assessment tools to measure personal competencies.

-15 minutes: Overview of the current tools available to assess persona competencies, and where validation of these have been successful
+15 minutes: Overview of the current tools available to assess personal competencies, and where validation of these have been successful.

 20 minutes: Introduction to SJTs, review implications of different facets of SJTs (selected versus constructed response, video versus written items, skill-centric versus task-centric) on predicting future performance, diversity outcomes, and resource allocation.